nucypher/taco-web/website/docs/CBD.md

 :::note

 Deploying a Strategy requires writing to the blockchain.
-This means both a funded wallet is required and also a connection to the blockain via a `provider` (eg. MetaMask).
+This means both a funded wallet is required and also a connection to the blockchain via a `provider` (eg. MetaMask).

 :::